MbqIIB/DevOps-Milestone3/README.md

 #### The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
 An alert can be sent based on some predefined rule.

 We are using Twilio service to send the SMS when an alert is raised.
-Twilio's Node.js has been incorporate in our application.
+Twilio's dependency was added to the package.json file.
 For the metrics, we chose the below two criteria:

-1. CPU usage - Alert would be triggered when the code detects a spike in CPU usage above 50%
+1. CPU usage - Alert would be triggered when the code detects a spike in CPU usage above 60%
 2. High memory usage -  Alert would be triggered on high memory usage exceeding a predefined threshold of 90%.

+Our file alert.js monitors the service and sends an alert message on phone as well as a console output.

+Screencast for alert message
 ![Screencast](https://github.com/shivamgulati1991/DevOps-Milestone3/blob/master/Screens/3_1.gif)

+Alerts recieved on phone
 ![Screenshot](https://github.com/shivamgulati1991/DevOps-Milestone3/blob/master/Screens/3_2.jpg)

 #### The ability to autoscale individual components of production and maintain and track in a central discovery service.
 Autoscale can be triggered by a predefined rule.